mangelg8535-ui/mangelg8535-ui.github.io/index.md

 # Miguel-Angel Gonzalez's Portfolio

+This is my home page!
 My name is Miguel-Angel Gonzalez.
-I am a computer science major at CSUF and I plan on graduating in 2029.
+I am a student at CSUF and my major is computer science.
+I plan to graduate in 2029.

 ## Favorite CPSC 120L Labs